ZhefeiGong/carp/multitask/README.md

 ## 😵‍💫 Troubleshooting

-* `Exception: Environment Coffee_D0 not found.`: the issue arises from the import mimicgen error, likely caused by version incompatibilities.
+* `Exception: Environment Coffee_D0 not found.`: The issue arises from the import mimicgen error, likely caused by version incompatibilities.
 For more details, please refer to this [discussion](https://github.com/NVlabs/mimicgen/issues/18).